mariemorisi/riot-frontend-challenge/README.md

 ## Data Fetching

-At Riot we use GraphQL for every single request but the sake of simplicity of this exercice, we provide you a small server that will return you the employees from a HTTP endpoint.
+For the sake of simplicity of this exercice, we provide you a small server that will return you the employees from a HTTP endpoint.

 By default the server will run on port 9000 and it exposes a single endpoint: `/employees` that will return you _all_ the employees.
-This means that you will do the pagination and filtering on the frontend side.
+This means that you will do the filtering on the frontend side.

 ## Get Started

 - clone this repository
-- run `yarn` then:
+- run `pnpm` then:
-  - run `yarn dev` to launch the vite dev server
+  - run `pnpm dev` to launch the vite dev server
-  - run `yarn server:start` to launch the server
+  - run `pnpm server:start` to launch the server
 - Start coding !

 If you have any question or if something is not clear, do not hesitate to ask!